What is Multiple Antibiotic Resistant Coagulase Negative Staph (MARCoNS)

 High does of turmeric or curcumin such as Meriva-500 (1-2 caps 2-3 times per day)

-No-amylose diet for five days before returning to BEG spray or alternative treatment.
+No-amylose diet or non carbohydrate/starch diet for five days before returning to BEG spray or alternative treatment.

 The person should be tested to make sure the treatment has worked.
 If they have dogs in their environment, it appears they may be able to be reinoculated from their animal.
-They can have a vet test their animal or the can live in a more sanitary fashion.
+They can have a vet test their animal or they can live in a more "sanitary" fashion with the animal.
 This would include not letting the animal sleep on their bed.
 Washing their hands after handling their animals is especially helpful.
-Cats do not seem to have MARCoNS.
+Cats do not seem to have MARCoNS although some would argue with this.

 An additional area that MARCoNS has been found is in dental cavitations.